duttashi/duttashi.github.io/_posts/2015-05-11-packages-for-data-mining-algorithms-in-r-and-python.md

 ---

 layout: post
 title: Packages for data mining algorithms in R and Python
 date: 2015-05-11 17:47
+share: true
+excerpt: "Packages for data mining in R"
+categories: blog
+tags: [R, Python]
 comments: true

-categories: [Resources]

-tags: R, Python

 ---
 Although there is abundance of such data both in print and electronic format but it is mostly either buried deep in voluminous books or in a long threaded conversation?